-5.7 Out of process submissions
+5.8 Out of process submissions

-- (a) If a submission is provided after the time specified by the Panel or is not made in response to a brief or request by the Panel (or before the Panel is appointed, the President), the Panel or the President (as relevant) may decide not to consider it. - (b) The Executive will inform the Panel (or before the Panel is appointed, the President) that an out of process submission has been received.
+- (a) If a submission is not made in response to a brief or request by the Panel (or before the Panel is appointed, the President), the Panel or the President (as relevant) may decide not to consider it. - (b) The Executive will inform the Panel (or before the Panel is appointed, the President) that an out of process submission has been received.
 Depending on the nature of the submission, the Panel or President (as relevant) may seek submissions from other parties as to whether the Panel or President (as relevant) should receive the out of process submission.

-5.8 Submissions from a person that is not a party
+5.9 Submissions from a person that is not a party